We’re now Walkers’ Britain & Europe· New Name · Same Great Tours

 Meals: B

 Today you will cross Pieve a Elsa, which was once a large, ancient parish frequented by pilgrims.
 You can also visit the ancient Etruscan Thermae (hot pools) of Caldane.
 Later in the day you will reach Strove and its beautiful Romanesque church.
 From Strove you continue past the medieval village of Abbadia a Isola, built around the Cistercian Abbey of San Salvatore, before reaching your accommodation near Monteriggioni.
 You will see its famed crown of towers as you approach.
 After check in you can hike up to the walled town and spend the afternoon exploring this fascinating town.
 Walk: 14.5km/9mi.
 Ascent: 233m/676ft.
 Descent: 165m/548ft.
 Note: The evening accommodation is located about 1.6km from the walled village of Monteriggioni.
-If you would prefer to stay inside the town walls, this is possible but a supplement is likely.
+If you would prefer to stay inside the town walls, this is possible but a supplement will apply.
 Please request at the time of booking.

 Meals: B